Zip's Mailbox Club › The story

 Zip's Mailbox Club isn't twelve separate letters.
 It's one connected story, told a chapter a month, where your child's own replies move the plot forward.
 Here's the whole shape of it — enough to follow along and play along, without ruining a single surprise.

-One stormy night, something wakes up inside your child's mailbox: Zip, a small, cheerful postage stamp (his name is short for ZIP code).
+One stormy night, something wakes up inside your child's mailbox: Zip, a small, cheerful postage stamp (their name is short for ZIP code).
 Zip discovers two things.
 First, the mailbox is full of friends — the Mailbox Crew: a coupon named Cooper, Gerald the spider, Frankie the mailbox flag, and more.
 Second, something is off: the mailbox magic is sleepy.

 And the bar is deliberately on the floor: a full letter counts, but so does a drawing, a sticker, or one proud scribble.
 There's no wrong way to write to Zip.